darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/module-order.md

 ---

-**Note:** changing the order of modules in the pixelpipe is not a cosmetic change to the presentation of the GUI -- it has real consequences on how the image will be processed.
+**Note:** changing the order of modules in the pixelpipe is not a cosmetic change to the presentation of the GUI -- it has real consequences to how the image will be processed.
 Please do not change the order of the modules unless you have a specific technical reason and understand why this is required from an image processing perspective.

 ---

 It is possible to reset the module order back to the v3.0 default order by clicking on the _reset parameters_ icon on the _module order_ header.
-You can also use the _presets menu_ to change the ordering to either v3.0 default or to legacy ordering.
+You can also use the _presets menu_ to change the order to either v3.0 (default) or legacy.

-For a list of the default module orders, please refer to the [default module order](../../../special-topics/module-order.md) section.
+For full details of the default module orders, please refer to the [default module order](../../../special-topics/module-order.md) section.